Rudrransh17/Vehicle-Theft-Detection-System/README.md

 The individual components of the system were tested as follows:

 - GPS and GSM: Online code samples available on the Arduino forum were used to test the GPS and GSM modules.
-- Other Components: As the other components could be directly tested, unit testing was performed.
+- Other Components: Unit testing was performed for the other components.

 Simulation of the GPS and GSM functionality was done using PROTEUS, a software tool for simulating electronic circuits.
-The following specific libraries were used in the simulation:

-- GPS Library
-- GSM Library
-- Arduino Library

-The GSM module was tested for AT commands on PROTEUS, while the GPS module was tested for the transmission of packets.
+However, please note that the circuit shown in the image within this repository is a dummy circuit and does not represent the actual connections used in the project.
+Due to limitations of the software used to design the circuit, it was not possible to create an accurate representation of the actual circuit.

 ## Functionality